CesarHMR/html-chaining-creation/README.md

 ### How to install it?

-Use the npm install command to install the library
+Use the npm install command to install the package.

 ```
 npm i html-chaining-creation